Maanaadu: Critical response

-A review from ABP News called the film a decent entertainer narrated with great skill.
-Akshay Kumar of DT Next gave a rating of 3.5 out on 5 and wrote, "The film is not without flaws, the reason why Silambarasan is stuck in a time-loop could have been better and why SJ Suriya is stuck along with Simbu in the loop is not clear.
+IANS gave 3 out of 5 stars and wrote "Venkat Prabhu masterfully narrates a time-loop story in such a way that there is no room for boredom.
+Right from the time Abdul disembarks from the plane, the story picks up pace and there is no looking back.
+Venkat Prabhu's narration is so good that you don't mind sequences being repeated.".
+Akshay Kumar of DT Next gave 3.5 out of 5 stars and wrote, "The film is not without flaws, the reason why Silambarasan is stuck in a time-loop could have been better and why SJ Suriya is stuck along with Simbu in the loop is not clear.
 With the fast-paced screenplay you will forgive and forget the logic loopholes and enjoy the film which is the actor's best since Vinnaithaandi Varuvaayaa (2010) and Venkat Prabhu's best since Mankatha (2011)."
-Ashwin Ram of Moviecrow rated the film with 3.5/5 stars, praising the director "Trendy director Venkat Prabhu proves his mettle again by coming up with an experimental high concept entertainer that's delivered in a simplified manner.
-A smartly packaged commercial crowd-pleaser, sets fireworks on-screen and takes us back to the crazy Diwali mood."

-Impact
+Legacy and Impact

-Maanaadu received unanimous praise from celebrities, with Rajinikanth appreciating Venkat Prabhu for the unique concept and making.
+Maanaadu received unanimous praise from celebrities with Rajinikanth appreciating Venkat Prabhu for the unique concept and making.
 Later, Sivakarthikeyan appreciated the team and also congratulated Prabhu for his "neat execution" in the film.
 Director S. Shankar took to Twitter to appreciate the film and Prabhu for the concept, he further heaped praise on the technical departments as "everyone was at their best", calling the film as "an entertaining and new experience for Tamil cinema".
-Praveen Sudevan, writing for The Hindu, compared the similarites for Maanaadu with that of Master and Doctor, as both the films have "solid antagonists", noting that S. J. Suryah's character Dhanushkodi, a ruthless cop "outwits the protagonist for most of the film" and added that "his performance equally contributed to the film’s success as Silambarasan's".
+Praveen Sudevan of The Hindu compared the similarities for Maanaadu with that of Master (2021) and Doctor (2021), as both the films have "solid antagonists", noting that S. J. Suryah's character Dhanushkodi, a ruthless cop "outwits the protagonist for most of the film" and added that "his performance equally contributed to the film's success as Silambarasan's".
 He further heaped praise on Prabhu for "putting the hero and the villain on a level playing field".
 Maanaadu was further listed as one of the best Tamil films of 2021, by news articles, which include: Firstpost (Ashameera Aiyappan), The Indian Express (Manoj Kumar R.), The News Minute (Sowmya Rajendran) and Hindustan Times (Haricharan Pudipeddi).

 Sequel

-Following the success of the film, in December 2021, Venkat Prabhu confirmed a sequel to the film with Silambarasan and S.J.
+Following the success of the film, on 30 November 2021, Venkat Prabhu confirmed a sequel to the film with Silambarasan and S.J.
 Suryah returning.
 Prabhu added that the basic plot revolves around Khaliq going back to the loop resulting in Dhanushkodi returning to life.